 Historical buildings represent an important part of remembering our past and preserving our culture.
 As a society we value them highly for that reason as well as for their beauty.
-But maintaining them typically comes at substantial cost.
+Unfortunately maintaining these special buildings typically comes at substantial cost.

 To uphold the integrity of these older buildings, repairs must be completed using materials that are as true to the original as possible.
+And that can be expensive (if it's even possible).
 This requirement may mean finding rare goods or importing materials from distant places.
 Sometimes special artisans are required in addition to work crews who know how to work with older materials.
 As you might imagine, such specialization does not come cheap.
 In addition to donations from generous individuals, grants and loans are often available from a variety of sources.
 These sources include the government as well as private organizations.

 The foundations and organizations that own these pieces of property look for grants to help them do their renovations and repairs.
 Not all grants for historical buildings are just alike so all grant seekers must be careful which ones they apply for.